EzryStIago/training/docs/CheatSheet.md

 Command | Description of which file usage
 ---|---
-`mmlsquota scratch --block-size=auto` | file usage on `/scratch/netid` for the user's netid `mmlsquota home --block-size=auto`    | file usage on `/home/netid` for the user's netid `mmlsquota home:foran --block-size=auto` | file usage in the shared folder foran (/projects/foran) `mmlsquota -j foran home  --block-size=auto` | quota and usage of the whole fileset foran `du -hs /directory/to/query/*`          | human-readable sizes of all 1st-level subdirectories of `/directory/to/query/`
+`mmlsquota scratch --block-size=auto` | file usage on `/scratch/netid` for the user's netid `mmlsquota cache --block-size=auto`    | file usage on `/home/netid` for the user's netid `mmlsquota -j foran projectsp  --block-size=auto` | quota and usage of the whole fileset foran - you need to know if it is projectsp, projectsn or projectc - Piscataway, Newark or Camden
+`du -hs /directory/to/query/*`          | human-readable sizes of all 1st-level subdirectories of `/directory/to/query/`

 # Linux basic commands